marcosdiego1904/Ware-Eng/SMART_CONFIG_SOLUTION.md

 After comprehensive investigation, we've identified **TWO separate issues** that were causing "No pattern detected" errors:

-### Issue #1: Authentication Problems (FIXED)
+### Issue #1: ~~Authentication Problems~~ **RESPONSE STRUCTURE MISMATCH** (FIXED)
-The main API endpoint was failing due to missing/invalid authentication tokens.
+The real issue was not authentication - the API calls were succeeding with 200 responses, but the frontend expected a different response structure than what the backend provided.

 ### Issue #2: Missing Zone Pattern Support (FIXED)
-The Smart Configuration system was missing support for `ZONE-A-001` style patterns, causing 500 errors.
+The Smart Configuration system was missing support for `ZONE-A-001` style patterns, causing 500 errors for zone-based layouts.

 ### Root Cause Analysis